pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 There are three types of project roles:

-- **Viewer** has only view permissions to deployment and application in the project.
+- **Viewer** has only permissions of viewing to deployment and application in the project.
 - **Editor** has all viewer permissions, plus permissions for actions that modify state such as manually trigger/cancel the deployment.
-- **Admin** has all user permissions, plus permissions for managing project data, managing project `piped`.
+- **Admin** has all editor permissions, plus permissions for managing project data, managing project `piped`.

 ### Application